 Banned in New York

 If you think buying homemade, unregulated alcoholic slushies from the Internet is a bad idea, you’re probably right.
 Before New York banned Phrosties last year, you could order these colorful libations through an Instagram-based delivery service.
-At $10 a pop, the sugary spirits came in exotic-sounding flavors like Blue Hawaiian and Dragonberry Colada.
+At $10 a pop, the sugary spirits came in flavors like Blue Hawaiian and Dragonberry Colada.
 Rumors circulated that the drinks were laced with codeine and other drugs.
 People even reported experiencing extreme intoxication and hallucinations.
 Turns out, Phrosties were made up of a moderate amount of alcohol and a whole lot of sugar.